The Man Who Planted Trees: Background

-The story itself is said to have had such an inspiring effect on readers because of its symbolic value rather than its literal meaning.
-For the story shows how a small, sustained, selfless and consistent action of just one man can commit to restoration, growing, new development.
-Over decades (between 1913 and 1947), the man plants hundreds of thousands of seeds from a variety of native trees in a vast area around his cottage.
-As a result, the barren, arid region is revived and eventually his work is noticed and protected by the government.

 Many readers believed that Elzéard Bouffier was a genuine historical figure and that the narrator of the story was a young Jean Giono himself, and that the tale is part autobiographical.
 Giono did live during this time, and while he was alive Giono enjoyed allowing people to believe that the story was real, and considered it as a tribute to his skill.
-His daughter, Aline Giono, described it as "a family story for a long time."
-However, Giono himself explained in a 1957 letter to an official of the city of Digne:Sorry to disappoint you, but Elzéard Bouffier is a fictional person.
+His daughter, Aline Giono, described it as "a family story for a long time", but Jean Giono himself explained in a 1957 letter to an official of the city of Digne:Sorry to disappoint you, but Elzéard Bouffier is a fictional person.
 The goal was to make trees likeable, or more specifically, make planting trees likeable.

 In the letter, he describes how the book was translated in a multitude of languages, distributed freely, and therefore was a success.
 He adds that, although "it does not bring me a cent", it is one of the texts of which he is most proud.